|Country of origin||Australia|

 It’s interesting to see bentonite included, a clay substance that aids digestion, bloating, gas, skin complaints, vomiting, and diarrhea.
 They’ve included this to lessen the effects of the diabolical ingredients that make up most of the food.
 They know exactly what they’re doing with this – they’re selling crap and using ingredients such as this to hide the damage.
 Disgusting.

-Potassium choloride is used to balance the pH of a poorly formulated food and can cause intestinal ulcers.
+Potassium chloride is used to balance the pH of a poorly formulated food and can cause intestinal ulcers.
 I’m sure the preservatives and antioxidants won’t be natural like we find in better foods, they’ll be chemicals.

 Still reading?
 Don’t buy this food.
 Woolworths should be ashamed for selling it.
 Resounding 1 star.